 * CFD trades are executed in the currency of the instrument you are dealing in.
 As a result changes in currency exchange rates will affect your profit/loss on a trade

-In fact CFDs are now available in all shares in the FTSE 100, FTSE 250, and many popular UK small cap shares and some firms like IG Markets will even go down to companies with a market cap of around £10 million.
+In fact CFDs are now available in all shares in the FTSE 100, FTSE 250, and many popular UK small cap shares and some providers will even go down to companies with a market cap of around £10 million.
 Most issuers also offer CFDs on larger US, European, and international shares.
-This means that you can trade share CFDs on Google, Apple, Amazon, Microsoft, Yahoo, Honda, Toyota, BMW, BP and other sizable companies that aren't available on the London Stock Exchange.
+This means that you can trade share CFDs on Google, Apple, Amazon, Microsoft, Yahoo, Honda, Toyota, BMW, BP and other sizable companies that aren’t available on the London Stock Exchange.

-David Jones, chief market strategist at IG Markets, says 'Whether a CFD can be created will largely be a function of liquidity, so CFDs are available on pretty much any financial market you can think of.'
+David Jones, a market strategist, says ‘Whether a CFD can be created will largely be a function of liquidity, so CFDs are available on pretty much any financial market you can think of.’

 CFDs are also available on all major shares indices, such as the FTSE 100 (UK), S&P 500 (USA), Dow Jones (USA), German Dax, French CAC 40 and other European indices, plus the Japanese Nikkei and other Asian indices.
 It is also generally possible to trade the major international stocks using cfds.
 In addition, you can also trade CFDs over changes in the relative values of currencies, such as the British Pound against the US dollar, or the US dollar against the euro as well as commodities, two of the most popular being gold and oil.